drizuid/DRIZUID/README.md

 ### I’m currently working on:
   * Upgrading my primary PC, it was built in 2016 with only a couple GPU and a single PSU upgrades since
   * prepping to move from 10Gbps to 40Gbps in my home network (why not?)
+  * Current network overview
-    * Currently I have 20Gbps port channels from access switches to the collapsed core switch
+    * 20Gbps port channels from access switches to the collapsed core switch
     * 10Gbps to my desktop
     * 20Gbps port channels to the servers
     * 2.5Gbps from the core switch to the WAN edge